Throughout history there have been cases of strange things raining from the sky, as if some unseen celestial prankster is making merry at our expense.

-I was at a loss to explain this and, I must concede, it was not long before other, more pressing cases began to occupy my time.
+I am at a loss to explain this and, I must concede, it did not take long before other, more pressing cases began to occupy my time.

 A few months later, a colleague of mine based in Japan sent me a translation of a local newspaper cutting.
 The article details a Koi farm in the Aichi Prefecture that managed to misplace its entire stock of fish overnight.
 There were no signs of a break-in, and one suspects the stealing of two hundred-odd examples of valuable carp from a locked building would not only attract some attention, but also be terribly time consuming.